Use this equipment list for Summit Programs at the Silcox Hut

 Technical Climbing Gear – Items we rent

 - Crampons – 10 or 12-point, steel crampons.
-Aluminum crampons aren’t suitable for typical steep climbing in the Cascades.
-Examples are the Black Diamond Sabretooth and Serac.
+Aluminum crampons aren’t suitable for typical steep climbing in the Cascades. (ex: Petzl Vasak)

-- Trekking Poles with Snow Baskets – Highly recommended for saving energy and your knees.
+- Trekking Poles with Snow Baskets – Highly recommended for saving energy on the way up and your knees on the descent. (ex: Leki Trekking Poles, Black Diamond Trekking Poles)

-- Insulated Parka – Required, with a helmet-compatible hood and either down or Primaloft insulation.
-For example, Mammut’s Rime Pro Jacket.
-(Micro-puff jackets are too light for potential conditions.)
+- Insulated Parka – Required, with a helmet-compatible hood and either down or Primaloft insulation. (ex: Men’s Ortovox Zinal Jacket, Women’s Ortovox Zinal Jacket) (Micro-puff jackets are too light for potential conditions.)